-Technology, data, adoption and linking genetics to the prediction of consumer outcomes will be the focus of the Livestock Breeding and Genetics Forum to be held in Brisbane in February.
+Technology, data, adoption and linking genetics to the prediction of consumer outcomes will be the focus of the Livestock Breeding and Genetics Forum to be held in Brisbane next month.

 Organised by Meat & Livestock Australia, the free, one-day forum will be held on Wednesday 21 February as part of a stakeholder engagement initiative of the National Livestock Genetics Consortium.
 The event is open to all industry participants to attend.